Alternatives/Supplements to Coal - Feedstock Flexibility

 The key to further increasing the adaptability of gasification technology for any feedstock is continuing research and development on feedstock preprocessing technologies and gasifier design.
 Research in these areas will minimize fuel costs to a gasification facility in addition to giving plants the knowledge to expand their fuel supply options and make selections based on market conditions.
 Gasifiers can be designed to handle a wide variety of feedstocks; however, better understanding of gasifier operation is needed to optimize control of syngas properties based on varying feedstocks.
 This understanding will be gained as more operational data is available, to allow plants to more carefully control fuel costs amid changing fuel availability conditions.

-The following table shows the world gasification capacity and planned growth by feedstock as of 2010.1
+The following chart shows the world gasification capacity and planned growth by feedstock as of 2014.1

 World Gasification Capacity and Planned Growth – by Feedstock